plaura10/colonoscopy_objdetection/README.md

 The goal is to provide a standardized and comparable workflow for evaluating modern detectors in realistic colonoscopy settings.
 This repository includes:
 1. Dataset preparation
-2. JSON cleaning and filtering notebooks
-3. Fine-tuning configuration for YOLOv7, YOLOv11 and RT-DETR
+2. Fine-tuning configuration for YOLOv7, YOLOv11 and RT-DETR
-4. Experimental logs, plots and model output
+3. Experimental logs, plots and model output
-5. Instruction to fully reproduce the experiments.
+4. Instruction to fully reproduce the experiments.

 ## 1. Dataset Preparation
 This module provides all scripts needed to prepare the REAL-Colon dataset for training YOLOv7, YOLOv11, and RT-DETR.
 It includes: